-Wear a dinner jacket to a wedding in Nairobi Kenya
+A beautiful wedding guest dinner jacket in Nairobi Kenya

-As a gentleman who likes to look unique, wearing an exquisite dinner jacket to a wedding in Nairobi Kenya is pretty much a no brainer.
+As a gentleman who likes to look unique, wearing an exquisite dinner jacket vs. a suit to a wedding in Nairobi Kenya is pretty much a no brainer.

 Particularly if you are tired of drowning in a sea of suits with every other man at weddings you attend.
 If you are, then a dinner jacket is the way to go.